Venice has become one of the hippest areas of the West Side. Here are my top ideas for fun and interesting dates in Venice.

 1. Abbott Kinney Blvd / Felix

-My favorite date hangout area in Venice is Abbott Kinney Blvd, named “The Coolest Block in America” by GQ magazine.
-This short, diagonally running street runs from Venice Blvd to Main, and is a super-hip avenue with lots of great restaurants, bars, and stores.
-Park your car and leave it for the evening!
-Heck, it’s cool to hang out there during the day as well.
-Everything is within walking distance.
+Abbott Kinney was named “The Coolest Block in America” by GQ magazine.
+This short, diagonally running street runs from Venice Blvd to Main Street, and is a super-hip avenue with lots of great restaurants, bars, and stores.
+During the day it’s hoppin’.
+At night, a lot of the stores close, but you can still window shop.

-Probably our favorite high-end restaurant on Abbott Kinney is Felix Trattoria helmed by chef Evan Funke, someone so “maniacal” about pasta that he had a whole documentary movie made about him and this restaurant.
-A fun date night would be to watch the movie first, then dine at the very restaurant featured in it!
-When we went, we saw him at work in his central glass-walled pasta workshop!
+Probably our favorite high-end restaurant on Abbott Kinney is Felix Trattoria helmed by chef Evan Funke, someone so “maniacal” about pasta that there was a documentary movie made about him and this restaurant.
+If you want to impress a foodie, a fun date night would be to watch the movie first, then dine at the very restaurant featured in it!
+When we went, we saw Funke at work in his central glass-walled pasta lab!

 I had the best focaccia bread there (I think it was fried), and needless to say, their pasta is excellent.
 Reservations are a “must”, at least a month in advance.